lizhihao2022/personal_page/README.md

 ## Editing Content

 All editable text, links, projects, and publications are in `content/site.ts`.
-Update placeholders (name, tagline, bio, links, contact, project/publication entries) and the UI will reflect your changes.
+Update placeholders (name, tagline, bio, links, location, project/publication entries) and the UI will reflect your changes.

 ## Deployment